 A project by

-director Julie Pfleiderer, composer Oxana Omelchuk, performer Caroline Daish and 3 musicians from Ictus Ensemble
+director Julie Pfleiderer, composer Oxana Omelchuk, vocal performer Caroline Daish and Ictus Ensemble

 One of the great dystopias of the twentieth century: everything is going very well, the specialists are on it, explanations are followed by more explanations.
 However one woman continues to be obstinately and inexplicably allergic to everything.